Understanding The Relationship Between Career Counseling and Mental Health

 What is career counseling?

-career counselor, often with a degree in psychology, is a licensed mental health services professional you can engage in one on one conversations about your professional plans, decisions, or goals.
+career counselor, often with a degree in psychology, is a licensed mental health services professional you can engage in one on one conversations with about your professional plans, decisions, or goals.
 Often, those who aren't sure about their career exploration or where they'd like to go on their new career path may reach out for career counseling.

 • Making a career change